Michael95-m/packaging-insurance-claim-model/README.md

     You can see **MANIFEST.in**, **pyproject.toml** and **setup.py** which are essential for python packaging.

 The steps I make for this repo is that at first, I make EDA and modeling notebook.
 From these notebooks, I create the python files(.py).
-Then I carefully structure these codes, check the code quality with pytest and finally make the python package which can installed with pip.
+Then make the python package which can installed with pip.
 You can see my python package in [here](https://pypi.org/project/insurance-claim-model/).

 ## About Dataset